Omani Shuwa is a flavorful marinated lamb slow cooked for hours until juicy and tender. It is a delicacy prepared for special occasions.

 - I served it with flavored rice.

-- I used lamb shanks but leg would be ideal for this preparation.
-Goat leg can also be used.
+- Lamb/Goat – I used lamb shanks but leg would be ideal for this preparation.
+You can also use a goat leg.

 - Banana Leaf – gives the meat a unique flavor.
 However, if you can not procure one, wrap the meat in an aluminum foil.